 - Does the price that we are being asked to pay for a stake in this company represent compelling value?

-When investing in early-stage businesses, the process of fundamental analysis is particularly forensic and aims to demonstrate that the management team’s account of the attractions of the business can be evidenced by fact.
+When investing in early-stage businesses, the analysis is particularly detailed and aims to demonstrate that the management team’s account of the attractions of the business can be evidenced by fact.

 Initial investigation involves the team looking at the business area the company operates in, intellectual property and technology, patent estate, products and services, financial characteristics and management team.
 We also consider market size, commercial opportunity, competitive environment and risks.

 During the next stage of the process – detailed due diligence – we undertake site visits, meet the wider team, talk to potential customers, suppliers and analysts, carry out detailed scientific diligence, engage with industry specialists to better understand the technology and science and the competitive context, commission detailed intellectual property reviews, undertake extensive financial modelling, check underlying assumptions and complete a comprehensive review of valuation, based on a longer-term investment time horizon.